Background pattern

 restlessness, hallucinations, loss of coordination, rapid heartbeat, increased body temperature, rapid changes in blood pressure, hyperactive reflexes, diarrhea, coma, nausea, vomiting.

-In its most severe form, serotonin syndrome may resemble neuroleptic malignant syndrome (NMS).
-The signs and symptoms of NMS may include a combination of fever, rapid heartbeat, sweating, severe muscle stiffness, confusion, increased muscle enzymes (determined by blood test).
+In its most severe form, serotonin syndrome can resemble Neuroleptic Malignant Syndrome (NMS).
+The signs and symptoms of NMS may include a combination of fever, rapid heartbeat, sweating, severe muscle stiffness, confusion, increased muscle enzymes (determined by a blood test).

-Inform your doctor if you are taking medications that may affect your heart rhythm.
+Tell your doctor if you are taking medications that may alter your heart rhythm.

-• Antiarrhythmics such as quinidine, amiodarone, sotalol, or dofetilide (used to treat abnormal heart rhythm).
+• Antiarrhythmics such as quinidine, amiodarone, sotalol, or dofetilide (used to treat altered heart rhythm).

 • Antipsychotics such as thioridazine (see also serotonin syndrome above).